-2.1 A compulsory purchase order should only be made where there is a compelling case in the public interest.
-The purposes of making a compulsory purchase order therefore sufficiently justify interfering with the human rights of those with an interest in the land affected.
-Regard should be had, in particular, to the provisions of Article 1 of the First Protocol to the European Convention on Human Rights (right to peaceful enjoyment of possession), and Article 8 of the Convention (right to respect for a private and family life, a home and correspondence).
+- 2.1 A compulsory purchase order should only be made where there is a compelling case in the public interest.
+The purposes of making an order must therefore sufficiently justify interfering with the human rights of those with an interest in the land affected.
+Regard should be had, in particular, to the provisions of Article 1 of the First Protocol to the European Convention on Human Rights (right to peaceful enjoyment of possession), and Article 8 of the Convention (right to respect for a private and family life, a home and correspondence). - 2.2 Section 17 of the Housing Act 1985 ('the 1985 Act') empowers local housing authorities to compulsorily acquire land, houses or other properties for the provision of housing accommodation.
+Acquisition must achieve a quantitative or qualitative housing gain (e.g. bringing empty properties/land into housing use). - 2.3 One of the main uses of this power has been to bring empty properties into housing use; and to improve substandard or defective properties.
+Current practice is for Authorities acquiring land or property compulsorily to retain it within their own housing stock or dispose of it to private sector, Arms Length Management Organisation or Registered Social Landlord as appropriate in each individual case' - 2.4 Compulsory purchase of empty properties may be justified as a last resort in situations where there appears to be no other prospect of a suitable property being brought back into residential use. - 2.5 If relevant objections are raised, the Minister may order an inquiry or may deal with the matter by way of written representations.
+The Minister will then decide to confirm, modify or reject the order

-- 2.2 Section 17 of the Housing Act 1985 ('the 1985 Act') empowers local housing authorities to compulsorily acquire land, houses or other properties for the provision of housing accommodation.
-Acquisition must achieve a quantitative or qualitative housing gain (e.g. bringing empty properties into housing use). - 2.3 Before the acquiring authority submits the CPO for confirmation, a notice must be published for two successive weeks in one or more local newspapers and must also be fixed on or near the land covered by the order. - 2.4 If no objections are made and the Minister is satisfied that the proper procedure for serving and publishing notices has been observed, he/she will consider the case on its merits and may authorise the council to confirm, modify or reject the CPO, without the need for any form of hearing. - 2.5 If any objections are raised then the Minister may order an inquiry or may deal with the matter by way of written representations.
-Following this, the Minister will decide to confirm, modify or reject the CPO - 2.6 The following guidance indicates the factors to which the Minister may have regard in deciding whether or not to confirm a CPO and which the Council Cabinet might therefore find it useful to take into account: - a) Where the purpose is to bring empty homes back into housing use: - How long the property has been vacant; - What steps have been taken to encourage the owner to bring it into acceptable use; - What was the outcome; and - What works have been carried out by the owner towards its reuse for housing purposes. - b) Where the empty property is also sub-standard: - What are the alleged defects in the property; - What other measures the authority has taken to remedy matters (eg. service of a notice on the owner under section 215 of the Town and Country Planning Act 1990 requiring him or her to remedy the loss of amenity that such a property causes); - The outcome; and - The extent and nature of any works carried out by the owner to secure the improvement and repair of the property.
+- 2.6 The following guidance indicates the factors to which the Minister may have regard in deciding whether or not to confirm a CPO and which the Cabinet might therefore find it useful to take into account: - a) Where the purpose is to bring empty homes back into housing use: - how long the property has been vacant; - what steps have been taken to encourage the owner to bring it into acceptable use; - what was the outcome; and - what works have been carried out by the owner towards its re-use for housing purposes. - b) Where the empty property is also sub-standard: - what are the alleged defects in the property; - what other measures the authority has taken to remedy matters (eg. service of a notice on the owner under section 215 of the Town and Country Planning Act 1990 requiring him or her to remedy the loss of amenity that such a property causes); - the outcome; and - the extent and nature of any works carried out by the owner to secure the improvement and repair of the property.

-3. Personnel
+Personnel